nikosga/Lab/README.md

 Chapter | Description
 --------|------------
-[Part 1](https://nbviewer.jupyter.org/github/nikosga/Lab/blob/master/Thesis/Part%201__Data%20Cleaning.ipynb) | In this part the initial datasets are cleaned up so that they can be used for analysis
+[Chapter 1](https://nbviewer.jupyter.org/github/nikosga/Lab/blob/master/Thesis/Part%201__Data%20Cleaning.ipynb) | In this part the initial datasets are cleaned up so that they can be used for analysis
-[Part 2](https://nbviewer.jupyter.org/github/nikosga/Lab/blob/master/Thesis/Part%202__Regression%20Techniques.ipynb) | Constructing a model that predicts happiness while testing some algorithms on the way
+[Chapter 2](https://nbviewer.jupyter.org/github/nikosga/Lab/blob/master/Thesis/Part%202__Regression%20Techniques.ipynb) | Constructing a model that predicts happiness while testing some algorithms on the way
-[Part 3](https://nbviewer.jupyter.org/github/nikosga/Lab/blob/master/Thesis/Part%203__Predicting%20The%20Past.ipynb) | Predicting how happy were people back in the day.
+[Chapter 3](https://nbviewer.jupyter.org/github/nikosga/Lab/blob/master/Thesis/Part%203__Predicting%20The%20Past.ipynb) | Predicting how happy were people back in the day.